 For a full list of current publications please refer to the Research Portal.

-Security Issues in the Middle East and North Africa
+BA: Conflict and Security in the Middle East and North Africa

 Reinoud is currently not taking on any new PhD students.